gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

     It may work on some platforms to directly interface to a ``varargs`` function by providing a specific Ada profile for a particular call.
-However, this does not work on all platforms, since there is no guarantee that the calling sequence for a two argument normal C function is the same as for calling a ``varargs`` C function with the same two arguments.
+However, this does not work on all platforms since there is no guarantee that the calling sequence for a two-argument normal C function is the same as for calling a ``varargs`` C function with the same two arguments.